TobiasSN/lirix-ramen/README.md

 ### Lirix, Arch Linux, or other Arch Linux derivative

-Make sure you have `base-devel` installed:
+Make sure you have `base-devel` installed.
+If on Lirix you may skip this step, as it is preinstalled:
 ```
-sudo pacman -S base-devel
+sudo pacman -S --needed base-devel
 ```

 Then run: